Truth About Deception

 If, however, some of the regions match, then statistical testing is done to calculate the odds that two random people would share those same genetic markers.

-Because paternity testing involves an element of probability, it is not possible to conclude with 100% certainty that someone is the genetic father of a child (see, paternity testing).
+Because paternity testing involves an element of probability, it is not possible to conclude with 100% certainty that someone is the genetic father of a child (see paternity testing).
 Just as it is not possible to say that someone will not flip heads a thousand times in a row.
 It is possible for nonrelated individuals to share very similar markers (again this is extremely unlikely, but possible).

 Accordingly, to prove paternity the bar is not set at 100%, because it is not possible to achieve that degree of certainty.
 You can never completely rule out the possibility that a non-related individual might share the same genetic markers.
 As such, the standard for paternity is never 100%, but it is set as high as possible (usually at least at 99%) in order to achieve a high degree of certainty.